-If an application applies to capacity on more than one infrastructure manager's railway network, it is sufficient to submit an application to just one of the infrastructure managers.
+If an application applies to capacity on more than one infrastructure manager's railway network, it is sufficient to submit an application to just one of the infrastructure managers, who then coordinates the application with the other involved infrastructure managers.
 All international traffic must be applied for via PCS, see Section 4.2.2.1.